odysseyhack/mvp-workshop/README.md

 * Granting access to the new validator or revoking access to the existing one
 * Adding a new credible third-party source of information (such as the weather provider API)

+## Technology Impact
-__How does blockchain, AI or another tech used by you make a difference here?
-Clearly explain why this result was not possible with any other technology or a simple database.__
+_How does blockchain, AI or another tech used by you make a difference here?
+Clearly explain why this result was not possible with any other technology or a simple database._